BearWare/TeamTalk5/README.md

 ## Download TeamTalk 5 SDK

-To build the TeamTalk client projects you must first download the [TeamTalk 5 SDK](http://www.bearware.dk/?page_id=393) to obtain the client and server binaries.
+To build the TeamTalk client or server projects you must first download the [TeamTalk 5 SDK](http://www.bearware.dk/?page_id=393) to obtain the client and server binaries.

 * TeamTalk 5 SDK Standard Edition - **Beta** releases